 Our company mostly operates with dry vans and has a few flatbeds, but you can apply for a flatbed and if we have any available, you can speak with the yard manager about it.

 Do your trucks have APUs, a fridge, a microwave, or an inverter?

 Some of them do, the others don’t.
 We have more than 3,500 trucks with different equipment, so it’s up to you to choose once you arrive at the yard.

 We follow the market regarding that one, we are in constant communication with dealerships and do our best to have Volvo as often as possible.
 You can check with your recruiter/yard manager if there’s any available right now.

 How long does the orientation last?

-Orientation usually lasts 24-48h, depending on when you arrive at our office.
-When you choose a truck and trailer, you then sign a contract and go for the orientation and a drug test.
+Orientation usually lasts 24-48 hours, depending on when you arrive at our office.
+When you choose a truck and trailer, you sign a contract and go for the orientation and a drug test.
 Once we receive your negative drug test and the clearinghouse is fine, you’re ready to start driving.

 Why do I have to take the drug test in Chicago?
 Why not in my city?